 All three programs have been made in a Matlab environment, and can be run in Matlab.
-The Matlab scripts are base on the 2015 version of Matlab.
+The Matlab scripts are base on the 2018 version of Matlab.
 However, also standalone versions are available.
-In order the run the standalone version, you have to need the Matlab Installer.
-You first have to download his installer and run it.
+In order the run the standalone version, you have to install the Matlab Compiler Runtime (MCR).
+You first have to download the MCR and install it.
 For SwanOneSed the installer is included in the in the installation package.
 Notice that the Installer is quite large, both downloading and installing takes quite some time.
 You need administrator rights on your computer to install the MCR.

 |SpecGen||Matlab scripts for SpecGen||SpecGen standalone||Help file for SpecGen|

 |SwanOne||Matlab scripts for SwanOne||SwanOne standalone||Help file for SwanOne|

 ||Help file for SwanOneSed|